Skip to main content

 Transports

-By default Ledger vault uses usb transport.
-Another available transport is tcp used primarily for interaction with Speculos emulator.
-It can be enabled using transport option:
+By default, the Ledger vault uses the usb transport.
+Another available transport is tcp, used primarily for interaction with the Speculos emulator.
+It can be enabled using the transport option:

 vaults: